 Orlando at night is a sea of colors, lights and fireworks.
 You can’t miss the colorful Wheel as a landmark and gateway to attractions at ICON park.

 The 18-minute ride gives you fantastic views of Orlando’s skyline where you are suspended for a short time at the very top.
-Fares start from $27.99 per person per ride.
+The Wheel is part of various packages to see Orlando attractions including, 2,3 and 5 day passes.

 2. Explore the rest of ICON Park at night.